vga-group/tauray/README.md

 ## Citation

-If you use Tauray in a research paper, please cite our forthcoming paper with the format below:
+If you use Tauray in a research paper, please cite our paper with the format below:

 ```bibtex